 - Support Time Domain Astronomy (TDA) - e.g. provide the software framework for the GEMMA scheduler and APIs

-- Support new instruments - e.g. SCORPIO and GNAO/GNAOI
+- Support new instruments - e.g. SCORPIO, IGRINS2, and GNAO/GIRMOS

 - Avoid obsolescence - e.g. make the code maintainable and scalable

-Additional background was provided in an article in the October 2017 Gemini Focus and the January 2021 NOIRLab Mirror.
+Additional background can be found in articles in the October 2017 Gemini Focus and the January 2021 NOIRLab Mirror.

 Community input to this process has been via community surveys, helpdesk tickets, an OCS Upgrades Working Group in 2017/2018 that included members from the community, recommendations from the STAC TDA Advisory Group, and feedback collected at AAS and other meetings.
 Additional feedback and ideas are encouraged.
 Please send us comments using the Suggestion Form.